jlt717/meet/README.md

 ### Scenario 1: Show cached data when there’s no internet connection
 Given there is no internet connection, when the user tries to access details of a previously viewed event in their area then cached data will appear.
 ### Scenario 2: Show error when user changes the settings (city, time range)
-Given there is no interent connection, when the user tries to make changes in their settings then they will receive an error message.
+Given there is no internet connection, when the user tries to make changes in their settings then they will receive an error message.

 ## Feature 5: Data visualization
 ### User Story: As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.
 ### Scenario 1: Show a chart with the number of upcoming events in each city
-Given a specific city has not selected to search for events, when the user wants to browse events in multiple locations then a chart with upcoming events by city will appear.
+Given a specific city has not been selected to search for events, when the user wants to browse events in multiple locations then a chart with upcoming events by city will appear.

 ## How I plan to use serverless functions:

 ### I'll use serverless functions to authenticate and authorize users with an access key before allowing them access to features of the app.
-I will also use these functions to filter search for cities, hide and show details pertaining to events of interest, show a particular number of events at a time, and to fetch date from the Google Calendar API.
+I will also use these functions to filter search for cities, hide and show details pertaining to events of interest, show a particular number of events at a time, and to fetch data from the Google Calendar API.
 In addition, I will use them to show cached data and error messages as appropriate depending upon a user's use of the app while offline.

 ## Author
 Jamie Tracy